 You may quickly rush through those doctor forms checking boxes for the health and medical issues your relatives have.
 But it’s worth taking time to slow down and really think about your family health history.

 Family history is one of the most important tools a genetic counselor uses to identify genetic risk.
-Patterns of specific health issues in an individual’s family history are useful to determine the risk of disease and appropriate genetic testing and health screening options.
+Patterns of specific health issues in your family history are useful.
+They can help determine your risk of disease and if you should consider genetic testing or certain health screenings.

 Advantages of keeping a family health history

-Delving into family conversations about health history can uncover information you may not have previously had.
-Sharing that history with your healthcare providers will allow you to have more informed discussions about your own personal health risks and will result in a personalized health plan.
+Starting family conversations about health history can uncover information you may not have previously had.
+Sharing that history with your healthcare providers will allow you to have more informed discussions about your own personal health risks.

 When to consider genetic counseling